+Tree tenure, the ownership and benefit sharing in planted and naturally growing trees on cocoa farms, is a very delicate issue to tackle when working with local farmers in Ghana.
 It is an important factor in farmers’ willingness to participate in the management and protection of forest and tree resources.
-The lack of tenure security negatively affects reforesting degraded off-reserves, with farmers in some instances clearing out planted trees for fear of losing them without compensation and having their farms destroyed in the process.
+The lack of tenure security negatively affects reforesting degraded off-reserves with instances of farmers clearing out planted trees for fear of losing them without compensation and having their farms destroyed in the process.

-It is against this background that under the Joint Framework of Action, key actions are being taken to accelerate the development of land and tree tenure reforms to retain naturally regenerated trees on off-reserve farmlands, as well as to establish a national register of farms and trees.
+It is against this background that, under the Cocoa & Forests Initiative (CFI) Joint Framework for Action, key actions are being taken to accelerate the development of land and tree tenure reforms to retain naturally regenerated trees on off-reserve farmlands as well as to establish a national register of farms and trees.